daos-stack/daos/src/vos/README.md

 Multiple punch on the same epoch would result in success in all cases other than the case when the cookies for the punch operations on the same epoch are different.

 Lookup traverses the KV metadata to determine the state of the given key at the given epoch.
-If the key is not found at all, a ‚miss‚ is returned to indicate that the key is absent from this VOS.
+If the key is not found at all, a "miss" is returned to indicate that the key is absent from this VOS.
 Otherwise the value at the near-epoch or greatest epoch less than or equal to the requested epoch is returned.
-If this is the special ‚punched‚ value, it means the key was deleted in the requested epoch.
+If this is the special "punched" value, it means the key was deleted in the requested epoch.
 The value here refers to the value in the internal tree-data structure.
 The key-value record of the KV-object is stored in the tree as value of its node.
-So in case of punch this value contains a ‚special‚ return code/flag to identify the punch operation.
+So in case of punch this value contains a "special" return code/flag to identify the punch operation.

 VOS also supports enumeration of keys belonging to a particular epoch.
 VOS uses iterators that can iterate through the KV store in listing all the keys and their associated values to support this enumeration.